home-assistant/home-assistant.io/source/getting-started/installation-raspberry-pi-all-in-one.markdown

 *  Add both Home Assistant and Mosquitto to systemd services to start at boot

-Windows Users - Please note that after running the installer, you will need to modify a couple settings allowing you to "switch users" to edit your configuration files.
-The needed change within WinSCP can be seen here: [Imgur](http://i.imgur.com/tlOljo6.jpg)

 To upgrade the All-In-One:
-* Login to rPi ssh pi@IPADRESS
+*  Login to Raspberry Pi ```ssh pi@your_raspberry_pi_ip```
 *  Change to hass user `sudo su -s /bin/bash hass`
 *  Change to virtual enviroment `source /srv/hass/hass_venv/bin/activate`
-* Update HA `sudo pip3 install --upgrade homeassistant`
+*  Update HA `pip3 install --upgrade homeassistant`

+*Windows Users* - Please note that after running the installer, you will need to modify a couple settings allowing you to "switch users" to edit your configuration files.
+The needed change within WinSCP can be seen here: [Imgur](http://i.imgur.com/tlOljo6.jpg)